yingw787/tinydevcrm-mvp/WHY.md

 value proposition is not clear, and over my inability to clarify certain selling points and answer questions on the spot at that time.

-Since this document should be tracked at all times via version control, and the `git` history is open-source, no `'last_modified'` date will be provided at this time.
+This document should be tracked at all times via version control.
+Since the `git` history is open-source, no `'last_modified'` date will be provided at this time.
+Ideally, this document should achieve a "done" status, and is not intended as a living document where shared understanding is continually updated.

 ## Product Discovery